mmuratarat/mmuratarat.github.io/_pages/faq.md

 1. Remove collinearity from the feature space
 2. Speed up training by reducing the number of features
-3. May filter out some noise and unnecessary details in the training set
+3. May filter out some noise and unnecessary details in the training set (reconstruction)
+4. Simply save space (compression)
 4. Reduce memory usage by reducing the number of features
 5. Identifying underlying, latent, features that impact multiple featuresin the original space
 6. Make it much easier to find a good solution (extreme number of featuress make it much harder to find a good solution due to the curse of dimensionality)